lanbengbeng/fdbus-doc/docs/manual.rst

 different segments correspond to different security levels.
-For the method call, if the security level of the client does not reach the required level, the server will refuse to execute; for the message notification, if the client does not have the permission, the message of the high security level cannot be registered, and thus the change notification of the message is not received.
+For the method call, if the security level of the client does not reach the required level, the server will refuse to execute; for the message notification, if the client does not have the permission, the message of the high security level cannot be registered, and thus the change notification of the message will not be received.

 Security policy configuration file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^